• Skip to main content

 Final Thoughts

-The Walther PPS is a very good gun, and one I recommend to anyone needing a compact pistol for self-defense.
+The Walther PPS is a very good gun and one I recommend to anyone needing a compact pistol for self-defense.
 The PPS is extremely reliable and easy to shoot.

 Disclosures

 This pistol was provided by Walther as a loan for the specific purpose of review.
 I wrote a shorter review of the gun for a magazine, and then this, more detailed article after I spent more time with it.
 Both reviews are original works by me, and the conclusions are the same.
-Some of the article I submitted to the magazine was edited due to space considerations, so I am glad to be able to provide this more thorough look.
+Some parts of the article I submitted to the magazine were edited due to space considerations, so I am glad to be able to provide this more thorough look.

 Walther is not a sponsor or advertiser, nor am I in any discussions with them to be one.
 No requests, promises or payments were made by any party to produce a “positive” review.